hujhax/austin-improv-wiki/Andreas Fabis.md

 Andreas Fabis is an improv performer.

 ## History
-Fabis was born in Düsseldorf, Germany.
+Fabis was born o July 9th 1970 in Düsseldorf, Germany.
+In 2005 he moved to Austin, TX to work for an IT security company.
+Before doing improv he organized live action role-playing games in Germany.

 ## Troupes
 * [[Apocalypse (troupe)|Apocalypse]]